 - Mental Health conditions can also be covered under disability discrimination, severe depression, anxiety, and other mental health illness could be grounds for seeking accommodations from your employer

-Usually employers provide accommodations for employees with disabilities but if the employer will not provide accommodations or you are missing out on employment opportunities because of your disability, you may have a claim for disability discrimination.
+Usually, employers provide accommodations for employees with disabilities.
+However, if the employer will not provide accommodations or you are missing out on employment opportunities because of your disability, you may have a claim for disability discrimination.